vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/redis-session-full-framework.md

 - Follow the instructions from the recipe `Core like Startup` This will add the support for .NET Core like DI, Configuration injection, use of Steeltoe Core extension methods, etc.
 - Add nuget package reference to `Steeltoe.Extensions.Configuration.CloudFoundryCore`
-- Add the IConfigurationBuilder extensions methods (as below) to pull in configurations from environment variables and VCAP_SERVICES (user provided).
-Optional to add json files, yaml files, etc as needed.
+- Add the `IConfigurationBuilder` extensions methods (as below) to pull in configurations from environment variables and `VCAP_SERVICES` (user provided).
+Optional to add JSON files, YAML files, etc as needed.

     ```c#
         public class BootConfig